Stromsöe, Randy James

 Active in Templeton, Calif.

-Biographical/Historical Note: Randy James Stromsöe (1954- ) is a metalsmith, and craftsman in Templeton, Calif.
-Jo Lauria (1954- ) is a curator and writer in Sherman Oaks, Calif.
+Biographical/Historical Note: Randy James Stromsöe (1954- ) is a metalsmith, and craftsman in Templeton, California.
+Jo Lauria (1954- ) is a curator and writer in Sherman Oaks, California.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.

 Funding for this interview was provided by the Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America.

 Transcription of this oral history interview was made possible by a grant from the Smithsonian Womens Committee.